qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorselection.rst

 ``Method`` [enumeration]
   Method of the random selection:

-  * Number of selected features
+  * 0 --- Number of selected features
-  * Percentage of selected features
+  * 1 --- Percentage of selected features

-  Default: *Number of selected features*
+  Default: *0*

-``Number/percentage of selected features`` [number] Number or the percentage of the features to select.
+``Number/percentage of selected features`` [number] Number or percentage of features to select.

   Default: *10*